 Considerations When Choosing Assistive Technology

-At Transitions in Albany, New York, we acknowledge the individuality of every student with a learning disability.
+At Transitions, we acknowledge the individuality of every student with a learning disability.
 Therefore, it is hugely important to identify a student’s individual needs when it comes to assistive technology.
 Some significant areas to consider include:

 - The kind of learning disability the student has